-A tumultuous season of pro-democracy protests fizzled to a close in December.
-With the authorities resolute and public support waning, protesters dribbled away without achieving their goals: free popular elections and the resignation of Chief Executive Leung Chun-ying.
+A tumultuous season of pro-democracy protests fizzled to a close at the end of 2014.
+With the authorities resolute and public support waning, protesters dribbled away in December without achieving their goals: free popular elections and the resignation of Chief Executive Leung Chun-ying.
 Police cleared away the residue of protest sites where thousands of citizens had poured into the streets in the summer and fall, blocking roads, choking on tear gas and demanding an end to what they said was China’s increased political interference.
-China had previously pledged to give Hong Kong citizens universal suffrage starting in 2017, but on Aug.
-31 its legislature ruled that candidates must be screened by a committee, which would give Beijing an effective veto over anyone viewed as unfriendly to the central government.
+China had previously pledged to give Hong Kong citizens a leader chosen by “universal suffrage upon nomination by a broadly representative nominating committee” starting in 2017.
+On Aug.
+31 its legislature reiterated that candidates must be screened by a committee, which would give Beijing an effective veto over anyone viewed as unfriendly to the central government.
 China also asserted the right to interpret Hong Kong’s mini-constitution, the Basic Law, citing it as justification for its view that candidates are to be nominated by committee rather than directly by voters and must be loyal to the Communist Party.

 Student protest leaders said they plan to broaden their struggle for free elections and claim to have emboldened citizens to demand democracy.
 Though the public tired of the occupation, the students claim there is still support for universal suffrage that meets what they call “international standards.”
 Pro-Beijing groups argue that China never promised more than the limited form of universal suffrage it offered, and that the occupation damaged Hong Kong’s rule of law and standing in the international financial community.
 China’s wariness of Hong Kong’s democracy movement is consistent with its wider push to assert regional control and to redress the humiliation it says it suffered after ceding the city to Britain upon losing the first Opium War in 1841.
 The pro-democrats argue that increasing Chinese meddling in Hong Kong’s affairs violates China’s pledge to respect its principle of “one country, two systems.”